-The Appeal Tribunal is currently the ICAEW's Appeal Committee...
-From a date to be announced, the Appeal Tribunal will be the General Regulatory Chamber of the First-tier Tribunal.
-This is the independent public body established under the Tribunals, Courts and Enforcement Act 2007 for hearing appeals and such appeals will be subject to the Tribunal Procedure (First-tier Tribunal) (General Regulatory Chamber) Rules 2009.
+The Appeal Tribunal is the General Regulatory Chamber of the First-tier Tribunal.
+This is the independent public body established under the Tribunals, Courts and Enforcement Act 2007 for deciding appeals.
+Such appeals will be subject to the Tribunal Procedure (First-tier Tribunal) (General Regulatory Chamber) Rules 2009 (SI 2009/1976).
+Parties should note in particular the time limit (28 days from when the notice of the Review Committee's decision was sent to the affected party, subject to a discretionary power to extend or shorten the time limit) and the requirements for a notice of appeal imposed by those Rules.

-Parties affected by decisions of the Review Committee will be notified in writing of the appropriate appeal process at the time notice of the decision of the Review Committee is sent.

-The Appeal Tribunal can only consider an appeal on any of the grounds in regulation 11.5.
-On appeal, the decision of the Review Committee is postponed until the Appeal Tribunal confirms or varies the decision (see regulation 10.10 and 10.11).
+The Appeal Tribunal can only consider an appeal on any of the grounds in Regulation 11.5.
+On appeal, the decision of the Review Committee is postponed until the Appeal Tribunal confirms or varies the decision (see Regulation 10.10 and 10.11).

-Upon an appeal the Appeals Tribunal has the powers set out in regulation 11.7.
+Upon an appeal the Appeal Tribunal has the powers set out in Regulation 11.7.

-- 11.5 Within 28 days of the date on which notice of the Review Committee's decision was sent to the affected party under regulation 11.3, the affected party may appeal in writing to the Appeal Tribunal on one or more of the following grounds: - a that the Review Committee: - i was wrong in law; or - ii wrongly interpreted any relevant regulation, Bye-law, or associated guidance; - b that the Review Committee made a decision which no tribunal, correctly applying the law to the facts before it and acting reasonably, would have made; or - c that there was evidence which the Review Committee had not considered and which: - i could reasonably have led the Review Committee to make a different decision; and - ii could not have been put before the Review Committee even if those concerned had done their best to produce it.
+- 11.5 The affected party may appeal to the Appeal Tribunal against the Review Committee's decision on one or more of the following grounds: - a that the Review Committee: - i was wrong in law; or - ii wrongly interpreted any relevant regulation, bye-law, or associated guidance; - b that the Review Committee made a decision which no tribunal, correctly applying the law to the facts before it and acting reasonably, would have made; or - c that there was evidence which the Review Committee had not considered and which: - i could reasonably have led the Review Committee to make a different decision; and - ii could not have been put before the Review Committee even if those concerned had done their best to produce it, including evidence that was not in existence at the time the Review Committee made its decision.